 arthin Anthony L. Millado, more popularly known as Greaseart in the local digital fine art industry, is a true and tried artist in both traditional and digital media.
 He started drawing and sketching at an early age, honed the craft all throughout grade school, and later produced small-sized watercolor artworks to larger oil pastel abstracts in college.
 He explored digital art when the medium first appeared as he was completing a bachelor's degree in Computer Science at Ramon Magsaysay Memorial Colleges, immersing particularly in vector graphics software CorelDRAW.
 To improve his craft, he took dual courses in traditional and digital 3D animation at the Korea-Philippines Information Technology Training Center (KPITTC) in Novaliches, Quezon City, where he got involved in a number of animation projects during his traineeship.

-out of us, after all.
+New challenges make a versatile artist out of us, after all.

 "My first experience with CorelDRAW was in 1994, and I fell in love with it right away.
 I've been accepting simple freelance commissions from friends and acquaintances since then," Millado shares.
 "I joined several major regional animation-related contests in 2004 and won in several catogories.
 That's how I earned scholarships at KPITTC.
 My class then got involved in a number of animation projects.
 Upon my return to General Santos, however, I started having health issues as a result of immersing too much in the animator's lifestyle — long hours, less sleep, work ethic bordering on obsession — which led to a halt in pursuing my career in the field."